 The Art Center’s campus includes:

 - The Marilyn K. Glick School of Art, a 40,000 square-foot facility designed by renowned architect Michael Graves.
-The building houses 11 state-of-the-art studios, three public art galleries, a 224-seat auditorium, a gallery shop, and a library;
+The building houses 11 state-of-the-art studios, three public art galleries, a 224-seat auditorium, a gallery shop, and a library.

-- ArtsPark, a nine-acre outdoor creativity and sculpture garden that includes pubic art and is located in one of Indianapolis’ most popular and diverse neighborhoods.
+- ArtsPark, a nine-acre outdoor creativity and sculpture garden that includes public art and is located in one of Indianapolis’ most popular and diverse neighborhoods.
 The park is connected to one of the city’s most utilized greenway trail systems.